codahale/lockstitch/README.md

 ### `aarch64`

-Rust's `aarch64` code generation includes the ARMv8-A cryptography instructions and NEON vector instructions.
-No special configuration is required to achieve full performance.
+On `aarch64-darwin-apple` (i.e. macOS), the ARMv8-A cryptography instructions and NEON vector instructions are enabled by default.
+On other targets (e.g. `aarch64-unknown-linux-gnu`), the `sha3` and `aes` target features should be enabled.

+### Other

+For other platforms, the `portable` crate feature provides a very slow but fully portable AES implementation.

 ## Additional Information